Non Profit 501c3: Everything You Need to Know

 501c3 organizations should also avoid income from other ventures not related to their focus area as much as possible.
 The IRS allows a small amount of income to be obtained from other activities, but it must be documented on Form 990-T.

 If you need help learning more about non profit 501c3, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.